 Let Malibu Char

 To investigate these culinary ‘coming times,’ we will rethink the Los Angeles Dinner Party in the very fire-prone hillside homes, an architectural identity featured in countless LA films, immortalized in the photographs of Julius Shulman and by all accounts, to be invited to one is a right of passage for a transplant to our city.
-But what will our hypothetical dinner host have at their disposal in 2060?
-Will the Anthropocene affect our appetites as more of us will have to become “invasivores?”
-Will we be eating strictly dishes brought to us by avant-garde food chemists who have approximated endangered flavors with the help of using agar-agar?
-Will the host have to synthesize flavors in case of a full-scale edible extinction?
+But what will our hypothetical dinner host have at their disposal in 2050?
+Will the Anthropocene affect our appetites as more of us will have to become “invasivores,” eating a salad made completely of purslane with a topping of snakehead fish in an algae-rich dressing topped with protein-rich cricket croutons?
+Will we be eating strictly dishes brought to us by avant-garde food chemists who have created at home synthetic meat printers?
+Will this dinner host have a spice rack of synthesized flavors they sprinkle on agar-agar because of a full-scale edible extinction?
 Can jellyfish, a species projected to be much more prevalent in this future, be a delicacy in the hands of a good home chef?
+Will we all be fledgling neutrogenomists eating genetically modified meals to suit the specificities of our unique bodily needs?

 For Let Malibu Char, join Los Angeles Eats Itself as we lean into the worst-case scenarios and attempt to keep the Los Angeles heritage of the dinner party alive because nothing is more dangerously disruptive to a dystopia than deliciousness.